 To develop a social media strategy requires time, and I’m a firm believer it must be incremental time.
 You can’t allow it to take away from your current sales development strategy.
 Now, I’m astute enough to know that this may change, but we’re not there yet.
 Salespeople who spend their time dealing in the social media world at the expense of time spent on normal sales development do so at great expense.

 Now let me give you a “yes” response to the use of social media and cold-calling.
 First, keep in mind that cold-calling is rarely as cold as the term implies.
-Unless you’re still living in the world of selling via a phone bank sweatshop, then you understand that cold-calling is really more about warm-calling.
-More often than not, you are contacting people who already have some sort of knowledge of you or relationship with you.
-In this context, social media is a great supplemental vehicle – one that must be handled in the context of a marketing strategy.
-To spend time tweeting away hour after hour or visiting everyone’s Facebook page is not going to get you anywhere but broke.
+Unless you’re still living in the world of selling via a phone bank sweatshop, then you understand that cold-calling is really more about warm calling or contacting people who already have some sort of a knowledge of you or relationship with you.
+In this context, social media is a great vehicle; however, it still takes time and must be done in the context of a marketing strategy.
+To spend time tweeting away hour after hour or playing around visiting everyone’s Facebook page is not going to get you anywhere but broke.